 If it’s your first time visiting New York City, you may already be considering walking across the Brooklyn Bridge or spending some time in Williamsburg, the ultra-hipster enclave just one stop from Manhattan on the subway.
 But dig deeper into the city’s most populous borough, and you’ll be rewarded with a smorgasbord of cultures, languages, foods, architectural styles, and authentic local experiences.
-Here’s our guide to the best things to do and see in Brooklyn the next time you’re staying at HI NYC hostel (you can read part two here).
+Here’s part one of our guide to the best things to do and see in Brooklyn the next time you’re staying at HI NYC hostel (you can read part two here).

 Brighton Beach and Coney Island

 It’s a long subway ride down to the southernmost tip of Brooklyn, where you’ll find Brighton Beach.
 But a visit to this neighborhood is worth the trip for so many reasons.
 Brighton Beach is also known as “Little Odessa” for its huge Russian and Eastern European population, so it’s an unparalleled spot to soak up the cultures, foods, and languages of the region.
 Adjacent to Brighton Beach you’ll find Coney Island, a beachside neighborhood most famous for its eponymous amusement park, which offers the ultimate experience in Americana: this has been New Yorkers’ favorite place to eat hot dogs, take thrill rides, marvel at a sideshow, and sunbathe on the beach for well over a century.
 The park is open from May through October.